teachthenet/Megsss/lessons/6_infinite_while_loop2.md

 #### CHALLENGE

-- Modify the code above to build an eraser instead of a pillar.
-The eraser should clear out the space in front of you, turning it into air (so you can punch a hole through a mountain for a rail track, for example.)
+- Modify the Building walls code above to built a platform that follows you instead of a wall that follows you (flat instead of tall)